S-Rey/PMAC-Visualizer/interpreter/README.md

 ANTLR is a great tool to quickly create parsers and help you in working with a known language or create your DSL.
 While the tool itself is written in Java it can also be used to generate parsers in several other languages, for instance Python, C#, Javascript, C++, etc.

-This example shows how to parse a data format file with ANTLR in C++.

 The project can run on Windows, Linux and Mac.
 To build it you need CMake installed on your system.
 On Windows you need a version of Visual Studio that include support for C++.

 For simplicity this project includes the necessary runtime libraries to run ANTLR.